clsaiko/fylkir_powers/README.md

 **Request Money** (NYI) - A member of the Germanic faith may request money from the Fylkirate, in exchange for piety.

 ### Startable Event Chains by the Fylkir
-**Codify The Sagas** (NYI) - The Fylkir gathers vassal priests to create a grand text, which contains all scripture and knowledge within the Germanic religion.
-Costs 500 piety.

 **Found the Jarnhendur (Iron Hands)** - If the Fylkirate exists, the Viking Age is started, and the Fylkir holds one or more of Denmark, Norway, or Sweden, the Jarnhendur, the personal bodyguard of the Fylkir, may be founded as a vassal.
 Costs 500 prestige, 500 piety, and 500 gold.